Polling bias and undecided voter allocations: US Presidential elections, 2004 - 2016: Prior distributions for undecided voter analysis

 \section{Prior distributions for undecided voter analysis}

 The priors used for the polling model, in Table~\ref{tab:priors}, are identical to those from \citet{Shirani2018} expect for the undecided voter allocation, $\gamma_{g}$, and bias from house effects, $\kappa_{h}$, which are new to the model.
+The notation $\mathcal{N}_{+}(\mu,\sigma^{2})$ denotes half-normal distribution, while $\mathcal{L}(\mu,\sigma)$ represents the Laplace or double-exponential distribution.

-The (non-hierarchal) prior probability distribution for $\gamma_{g}$ is Laplacian (or double-exponential) as we wish to shrink the estimates towards zero where there is insufficient evidence to suggest a true effect exists.
+The (non-hierarchal) prior probability distribution for $\gamma_{g}$ is double-exponential as we wish to shrink the estimates towards zero where there is insufficient evidence to suggest a true effect exists.
 We base this prior on Figure~\ref{fig:und-err-grid} where we observe only some categories appearing to demonstrate a relationship between error and the level of undecided voters.
 The undecided voters on election day, $\alpha_{2r}$, is scaled in the polling model by 10, so that its value is approximately on the same scale as $t_{i}$.
 This is done for computational reasons, but as a result the prior scale assigned to $\gamma_{g}$ (0.05) is comparable to the scales of other priors.
 We set its value to be a quarter of the original parameters prior scales to induce further shrinkage.

 The house effects bias, $\kappa_{h}$, is specified with a hierarchal prior, similarly to the other hierarchal parameters in the model.
 Some polling agencies have few polls included in the sample and we would like the parameter estimates to borrow strength across the agencies -- just as in the state-level election day bias parameter, $\alpha_{1r}$.
 However, we assign a exponential distribution to the standard deviation, $\sigma_{\kappa}$ to induce further shrinkage, relative to $\alpha_{1r}$ and $\beta_{1r}$.
 Implicitly, we are assuming that some pollsters actually have negligible bias due to their practices so we reflect this in our priors.
 The scale parameters of this prior are also a quarter of the original parameters prior scales.